On This Page

 All recreational hunting is prohibited in Kinaskan Lake Provincial Park

-This applies to all areas of the park including the campground, Natadesleen Lake and trail, and the section of the Iskut River within the park boundary.
+This applies to all areas of the park including the campground, trail, Natadesleen Lake, and the section of the Iskut River within the park boundary.
 Please ensure you are familiar with the location of park boundaries before hunting in the vicinity of the park.

 Licenced motor vehicles, including motorcycles, are restricted to vehicle roads and parking areas

 Please keep vehicles and equipment on the camp pads or driveways.
-Unlicenced vehicles, including all-terrain vehicles and snowmobiles, are not permitted in the park.
+Unlicenced vehicles, including off-road vehicles, such as all-terrain vehicles and snowmobiles, are not permitted in the park.

 From Kinaskan Lake, visitors can base explorations of Spatsizi or Mount Edziza Parks